Nash Put (1913)

-Amongst the other contributors to Nash Put were Maxim Gorky, Demyan Bedny, M. S. Olminsky, I. I. Skvortsov-Stepanov, Joseph Stalin and the Bolshevik deputies to the Fourth Duma, A. Y. Badayev, F. N. Samoilov and N. R. Shagov.
+Amongst the other contributors to Nash Put were Maxim Gorky, Demyan Bedny, M. S. Olminsky, I. I. Skvortsov-Stepanov, Joseph Stalin and the Bolshevik deputies to the Fourth Duma, Alexei Badayev, Fedor Samoilov and Nikolai Shagov.

 Nash Put was banned on September 25.
 In protest of the closure of the publication a strike was launched by workers groups in the city, calling for a lifting of the ban.
 The ban was, however, not lifted.